Install uv if you haven't already

-MCP Alchemy connects Claude Desktop directly to your databases, turning Claude into your database expert.
-It helps you explore database structures, write SQL queries, display relationships between tables, and analyze large datasets.
-The tool works with PostgreSQL, MySQL, MariaDB, SQLite, Oracle, MS SQL Server, and other SQLAlchemy-compatible databases.
+MCP Alchemy connects Claude Desktop directly to your databases, allowing it to assist with database exploration, SQL query writing, relationship visualization, and data analysis.
+It works with PostgreSQL, MySQL, MariaDB, SQLite, Oracle, MS SQL Server, CrateDB, Vertica, and other SQLAlchemy-compatible databases.

 curl -LsSf https://astral.sh/uv/install.sh | sh

 file.
-You'll need to specify the appropriate database driver in the --with
+You'll need to include the database driver in the --with

 parameter.